 Below is a list of the top five unhealthy foods that are masquerading as health foods.

 Yogurt can be really good for your body, as it contains protein, vitamins, minerals, and probiotics.
-But you should read ingredients labels because many brands use high amounts of sugar, along with artificial sweeteners, flavors, additives, and colors, officially rendering their foods unhealthy.
+However, you should read ingredients labels because many brands use high amounts of sugar, along with artificial sweeteners, flavors, additives, and colors, officially rendering their foods unhealthy.

 Some people have an enormous amount of focus and drive that helps them to reach their workout goals.
 And once they’ve reached those goals, they want to set new ones.
 This is a pretty natural reaction.
 You’ve accomplished your fitness mission, but now you need something new to keep you on track and lifting, running, swimming, or whatever your workout consists of.
 But this drive can actually become detrimental if you don’t give yourself enough time to rest and recover.
 In fact, you may reach a state that experts refer to as overtraining.